 In short, drone mapping topographical surveys are:

-Quicker, safer and more cost-effective than a traditional land survey
+Quicker, safer and more cost-effective than traditional land surveys or topographical surveys

 Quicker with drone mapping

 Up to 80% quicker on site.
 A traditional ground-based survey that normally takes a day to survey can be flown and measured in under an hour.

 Fewer boots on the ground in risky situations, reduced operational disruptions during surveys and lower chances of trips, falls or collisions with site machinery means increased site safety.